Ask the seller or real estate agent:

 Search online to check that tradespeople or engineers who worked on the property are licensed and reputable.

 What to watch out for: If the seller says repair work has been done but they can't or won't provide proof, it's possible they decided not to use their insurance payment for repairs.
 This is a warning sign.
 It means a house might have issues the seller is not aware of, or that haven't been disclosed.
 As an interested party, you can contact EQC to request copies of the scoping and assessment documents completed in relation to the property.
 This may then help you query the seller on repair work carried out.

-Ask to see:
+Ask the seller to see:

 - damage report or scope of works, setting out how the home was damaged and which repairs or replacements were needed